 The lining of a jacket can often get worn faster than the rest of the coat.
 In most cases, you can leave your coat to a tailor to reline it.
 Our tailors make sure that every detail is replicated precisely for a fully authentic result.

 4. Shortening pants and skirts

 Finding the right inseam length is a mission in itself, and then having to match that with the perfect waist size seems nearly impossible.
 Our tailors will adjust the length perfectly to your measurements and personal preferences.

 The knees of your jeans and the elbows of your knitwear are often in the danger zone of getting damaged or worn out.
 Whatever the tear, a patch can always spice things up – not only will the garment then last longer, it will also have a new look.

 Moths are very common in the UK, and if cedarwood hasn’t been introduced to your cupboards yet, chances are high that you are a victim of the little fabric eaters.
 The key is to fix small problems before they become big problems and fortunately, moth holes can be mended with invisible results.

 Raise your hand if you’ve ever had a garment in your wardrobe that has been left unused because of a missing button or a ripped seam.
 You’re most certainly not alone – we’ve all been there.
 Luckily, these are easy and wallet-friendly fixes.

 This is probably one of the key alterations when it comes to having a good-looking suit jacket.
 If it’s a bit loose at the shoulders or at the back, you can always take it in for a perfect fit.

 9. Making a vision into reality

-Just the other week our CXO and Co-founder Mathilde thought the collar of her dress was a bit too far from her style and our tailors helped her make it into something she will cherish and love for a very long time.
+Just the other week our Co-founder Mathilde thought the collar of her dress was a bit too far from her style and our tailors helped her make it into something she will cherish and love for a very long time.